top of page

 From 2003-2022, she taught full-time at American University (DC) and received tenure in 2009.
 She served as Chair of the Department of Art from 2015-2018 and was the first Black American tenured, Full Professor in the department.

-Charlton is a tenured, Full Professor of Art and Director of Graduate Studies in the School of Art at George Mason University in Fairfax, Virginia.
+Charlton is currently a tenured, Full Professor of Art and Director of the School of Art at George Mason University in Fairfax, Virginia.